 - Provide tools and techniques to help the self-healing and personal development process.

-- Offer supporting theories, texts, etc. to provide a supporting framework to the ‘transcendence process’.
+- Offer supporting theories, texts, etc. to provide a supporting framework to the process of 'Knowing & Growing’.

 - Actively listen and (where appropriate) to encourage expression of suppressed feelings.